State of the University Address

 1. New Programs:

 A number of new programs is being launched, many of which are multidisciplinary in nature.
 Building on our core strength in health sciences, the School of Business has collaborated with the Medical Center to launch a Health Care Management MBA program.
-Other new multidisciplinary degree programs that are up and running include bachelors programs in Advertising and Public Relations, Bilingual-Bicultural Education, Bioinformatics, Black World Studies, Forensic Science, Health Systems Management (in Nursing), Human Services, International Media and Film Studies, Journalism, Management and Organizational Leadership (for adult students), Sport Management, and the interdisciplinary Honors Program.
+Other new multidisciplinary degree programs that are up and running include bachelors programs in Advertising and Public Relations, Bilingual-Bicultural Education, Bioinformatics, African Studies and the African Diaspora, Forensic Science, Health Systems Management (in Nursing), Human Services, International Media and Film Studies, Journalism, Management and Organizational Leadership (for adult students), Sport Management, and the interdisciplinary Honors Program.
 Graduate programs that have come online include: Advertising and Public Relations/Integrated Marketing Communication, Clinical Research Methods, Health Care Management (MBA), Health Law, School Technology, Science Education, and Social Justice.

 Future interdisciplinary programs that are in development include graduate programs in Communications, Environmental Sciences, Genomics, Public Policy, and Risk Management (MBA), and undergraduate programs in Allied Health Care (for adult students) and TV-Radio-New Media Production.